 USAID Health Financing Improvement Program

-Much progress has been made in the design and implementation of health care financing (HCF) reforms in Ethiopia.
-These reforms address growing needs for health services, health sector resource constraints, quality of care concerns, and financial barriers to accessing and utilizing health services.
+Ethiopia has made much progress in the design and implementation of health care financing (HCF) reforms.
+These reforms address growing needs for health services, health sector resource constraints, quality of care concerns, and financial barriers to accessing and using health services.
 Reforms also support Ethiopia’s goal of attaining universal health coverage.
-More remains to be done to expand and consolidate these interventions, and to ensure that the right systems and capacities are in place to sustain them.
+More remains to be done.
+Government of Ethiopia needs to expand HCF reforms in developing regional states, consolidate and institutionalize the reforms, and ensure that the right systems and capacities are in place to sustain them.

-Through the USAID Health Financing Improvement Program, Abt and its consortium partners strengthen HCF functions and systems in Ethiopia, and increase local capacities that facilitate sustainable and continuous reform implementation.
-Our efforts focus on facilitating the nationwide rollout and institutionalization of first-generation reforms (such as health facility boards and revenue retention and utilization) that increase domestic resources for health and improve governance.
-We’re also refining and scaling-up second-generation reforms, including community-based health insurance (CBHI); and exploring new third-generation interventions to further enhance HCF reforms.
+Through the USAID Health Financing Improvement Program (the Program), Abt and its consortium partners strengthen HCF functions and systems in Ethiopia.
+Our efforts focus on support to the Ministry of Health (MOH) in the nationwide rollout and institutionalization of first-generation reforms such as health facility boards and revenue retention and spending.
+We facilitate establishment and staffing of HCF structures at federal, regional, zonal, woreda, and health facility levels.
+In addition, we enhance institutional and staff capacity to increase domestic resources for health and improve governance.

-By the end of the Program in 2023, Ethiopia’s health sector is anticipated to have more resources available for primary health care services; the share of domestic financing of health services will increase; and more people will have insurance coverage, including the poorest.
-We anticipate that:
+By the end of the Program in 2023, Ethiopia’s health sector is anticipated to have more resources available for primary health care services.
+The share of domestic financing of health services will increase, and more people, including those experiencing poverty, will have insurance coverage.
+We see important results, including: